 A universally unique identifier (UUID) is an identifier standard used in software construction.
 See https://en.wikipedia.org/wiki/Universally_unique_identifier

-When a users does not print on his own, but is printed for via Delegated Print, no job history is present for that user, but (pending) transactions are.
+When a user does not print on their own, but is printed for via Delegated Print, no job history is present for that user, but (pending) transactions are.